jcreinhold/synthtorch/README.md

 [![Python Versions](https://img.shields.io/badge/python-3.6%20%7C%203.7-blue.svg)](https://www.python.org/downloads/release/python-360/)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2669612.svg)](https://doi.org/10.5281/zenodo.2669612)

+**This package may not work with current versions of PyTorch and will not be supported.**

 This package contains deep neural network-based (pytorch) modules to synthesize magnetic resonance (MR) and computed tomography (CT) brain images.
 Synthesis is the procedure of learning the transformation that takes a specific contrast image to another estimate contrast.